elkiki99/digizen/README.md

 ## Contributions

 Contributions are welcome!
-If you'd like to contribute to **Laravel Flux UI Starter Kit**, please follow these steps:
+If you'd like to contribute to **Digizen**, please follow these steps:

 ## Contact